 “Today is the day where I say thank you to everybody who has supported our wonderful club from the bottom of their hearts over the years," he told supporters on the final day of the 2021/22 campaign.
 "As the club anthem says, we have to stand together in coming years with a cross on our chest in good and bad times.”

 Across his 75 appearances, two stints as sporting director and a pair of brief coaching positions, Völler has certainly lived the highs and lows of life at Leverkusen.
-And as he sheds yet another black and red skin, he'll now be hoping there's more of the former to come in his next Bayer incarnation.
+As such, his efforts and dedication mean he will never be forgotten at the BayArena.